MLB roundup: Astros bash 7 homers, hammer A's

 Rookie Trent Grisham belted a career-high five hits, and hometown hero Yasmani Grandal smashed a two-run homer to lead Milwaukee over host Miami.

 The Marlins left the bases loaded four times, going 0-for-5 in those situations as Milwaukee won its fourth straight game.
-The Brewers are trying to catch the division-rival Cubs, who started the day two games ahead of Milwaukee in the chase for the NL’s final wild-card spot.
+The Brewers are trying to catch the division-rival Cubs, who remained two games ahead of Milwaukee in the chase for the NL’s final wild-card spot.

 Grisham went 5-for-6 with three singles, a double, a triple and two RBIs.
 Grandal, a former Miami Hurricanes star, went 2-for-5 with two runs, and Lorenzo Cain went 3-for-5 with one RBI to power a 12-hit Brewers attack.